 - 6.1 Incorporation of Municipal Code by Reference.
-Cupertino Municipal Code Chapter 2.17 (Exhibit D) governs the City Council's relationship with the City Manager and their staff under the Council-Manager form of government.
+Cupertino Municipal Code Chapter 2.17 (Exhibit E) governs the City Council's relationship with the City Manager and their staff under the Council-Manager form of government.
 To the extent that the provisions of Chapter 2.17 are not set below, they are incorporated by reference into this Manual. - 6.2 Council/Manager Form of Government.
-Under the Council/Manager form of government, the City Council sets policy direction as the direct representatives of the community. with tThe City Manager providesing the professional expertise to manage the organization and carry out the Council's direction.
-To enable the City Council to make informed decisions while weighing community input, the City Manager provides staff recommendations and presents options, along with their associated prose and cons.
+Under the Council/Manager form of government, the City Council sets policy direction as the direct representatives of the community with the City Manager providing the professional expertise to manage the organization and carry out the Council's direction.
 The City Manager is responsible for carrying out the Council's policy direction through the day-to-day management of City functions, including the oversight of City operating departments.
 Neither individual Councilmembers nor the Council as a whole shall interfere with the City Manager's performance of the administrative duties conferred upon them in Cupertino Municipal Code section 2.28.040. - 6.3 Council-Manager Relations.
 The City Council and its members shall deal with the administrative services of the City only through the City Manager, except for the purpose of inquiry, and neither the City Council nor any Councilmember shall give orders to any subordinates of the City Manager.
 The City Manager shall take instructions from the City Council only when given at a duly held meeting of the City Council, and no individual Councilmember shall give any instructions to the City Manager.
-In the event that any suggestion or comment from an individual Councilmember might be perceived as an instruction by the City Manager or any staff, the City